 Yes, you can.
 MSW does offer betting lines on basketball at their multiple retail locations throughout the Philippines.
-Those fans who are interested in a domestic option will find that MSW does offer basketball betting to Filipino bettors.
-Despite this, many bettors still prefer the offshore sportsbook environment due to better bonuses, a wider selection of betting lines, and the competitive odds and pay lines that are comparable to the Vegas bookmakers.
+Those fans who are interested in a domestic option will find that MSW provides basketball betting to Filipino bettors, as long as the leagues are located outside of the country.

 How Did Basketball Make Its Way To The Philippines?

 The Philippines Men’s National Team came to be in the early 1910s and competed in the Far Eastern Championship Games.
-They were quite successful in winning the majority of gold medals over the competition.
-The team made its Olympic debut in 1936.
-The Philippines officially became an independent country in 1946.
-From there, the domestic leagues emerged and basketball continued to rise in popularity.
+They were quite successful in winning the majority of gold medals over the first decade of competition.
+The team later made its Olympic debut in 1936.
+When the Philippines officially became an independent country in 1946, domestic leagues emerged and basketball continued to rise in popularity.